alexandrelevine/website/Tungsten-Fabric-15-minute-deployment-with-k8s-on-AWS.md

 [ ![](images/delete_stack_small.png) ](images/delete_stack_1400x900.png)

-For double safety you can check the remaining resources in the AWS Interface.
+For double safety you can check the remaining resources in the AWS Interface after deleting.

 ## Accessing the cluster: